-Here is what my external battery compartment looks like after the removal of three of the 8D AGM lead-acid batteries and installation of the new charging equipment on the second level which I will describe in detail as we go along.
-The silver panel on the lower level covers the three-remaining lead-acid batteries.
+Here is what my external battery compartment looks like after the removal of three of the 8D AGM lead-acid batteries and the installation of the new charging equipment on the second level which I will describe in detail as we go along.
+The silver panel on the lower level covers the three remaining lead-acid batteries.

 The two Magnum 2800 inverter/chargers are still mounted in the same place on the first level but now are powered only by the Lion Energy lithium batteries mounted in the closet above this bay.

 Charging both the lead-acid and the Lithium portions of the new house battery bank while driving.

 To recharge both the lead-acid and lithium batteries from the alternator you need to buy a device called a battery to battery charger.
 The one I used, is made by Sterling Power.
 It is a 12-volt to 12-volt, 60 Amp charger (Sterling Model BB1260).
 This unit will automatically turn on when it senses charge current coming from your alternator when you start your engine.
 Internally it will convert the alternator output to the charge profile required by your lithium-ion batteries so they will be properly recharged at the same time the existing lead-acid batteries are getting recharged.
 Importantly, they also internally block any possibility of the higher voltages on the lithium battery bank from flowing back into the lower voltage lead-acid battery bank.